Getting on the same page: the concept and assessment of ‘health systems strengthening’

 8 April 2021

-Join us at 12 noon BST on Wednesday 19th May 2021 for a webinar which explores the latest thinking on the conceptualisation of health systems strengthening (HSS) and the prospects for adopting shared tools and approaches for its assessment.
+This webinar, on Wednesday 19th May 2021, explored the latest thinking on the conceptualisation of health systems strengthening (HSS) and the prospects for adopting shared tools and approaches for its assessment.

-The session will feed into work by researchers at national and international levels, and into interagency work on improving international support to evidence-based HSS.
-Particular focus will be given to the findings of the 2019 and 2021 reports Evidence review of what works for health systems strengthening, where and when?, which were commissioned by the UK government’s Foreign, Commonwealth and Development Office (FCDO) from the ReBUILD for Resilience and ReSYST research consortia.
+The session fed into work by researchers at national and international levels, and into interagency work on improving international support to evidence-based HSS.
+Particular focus was given to the findings of the 2019 and 2021 reports Evidence review of what works for health systems strengthening, where and when?, which were commissioned by the UK government’s Foreign, Commonwealth and Development Office (FCDO) from the ReBUILD for Resilience and ReSYST research consortia.

 Dr Kabir Sheikh (policy adviser at Alliance for Health Policy and Systems Research [opens in new window])